Find the answer to your question on this page…

 Due to the nature of outdoor swimming, the Galway Bay Swim may be cancelled/postponed prior to or on the day of the event due to unforeseen circumstances such as bad weather.
-A forecast of Force 5 or greater winds in the bay will put the swim at risk of going ahead.
-A Met Eireann ‘Small Craft Warning‘ for Galway Bay will result in the swim being postponed / cancelled.
+The start time of the swim may also be delayed by a few hours if the forecast is more favourable later in the day.
+A sea area forecast of Force 5 or greater winds in the bay will put the swim at risk of going ahead.
+A Met Eireann ‘Small Craft Warning‘ (Force 6 winds) for Galway Bay will result in the swim being postponed/cancelled.

 A review of the sea area forecast will be made at 10.00pm on the Thursday evening before the swim.
-If there is a risk that the swim will have to be postponed / cancelled, updates will be posted to the Galway Bay Swim website and Facebook pages and will be sent via the email address you have provided on your registration form.
+Updates will also be provided at the swim briefing on Friday evening prior to the swim.
+If there is a risk that the swim will have to be postponed/cancelled, updates will be posted to the Galway Bay Swim website and Facebook pages and will be sent via the email address you have provided on your registration form.
 Please ensure that you provide a correct email address when completing your registration form.

 Should the event be cancelled, a provisional backup date for the swim is on the following day – Sunday (should the forecast be more favourable).
 However, not all of the volunteer boat captains may be available on the backup date and the swim may have to be postponed to a later date in August.

-The Galway Bay Swim committee are not liable for any travel or accommodation costs incurred.
+The Galway Bay Swim committee is not liable for any travel or accommodation costs incurred.